 Should I buy the Philips Lumea Advanced?

 Yes.
-If your skin type is safely within the suitable range (I to IV) and you don’t demand a cordless design, I think it’s a very strong mid-range choice.
+If your skin type is safely within the suitable range (I to IV) I think it’s a very strong mid-range choice.
 It looks pretty too.

 You get more than enough treatments and a very high specification with just above average treatment times, all the expected safety features, extra attachments and great online feedback.
 It’s great for treating smaller areas like bikini line, underarms, tummy, forearms and face.
-It’s good for full body treatments, but if you want something with the fastest application times be sure to check the alternatives above.
+It’s good for full body treatments, but if you want something with faster application times be sure to check my best buy recommendations

-Loads of reviewers choose the Lumea Advanced precisely because it’s the less costly cousin of the very desirable Lumea Prestige models.
-Be sure to compare prices first.
+Loads of reviewers choose the Lumea Advanced precisely because it’s the less costly cousin of the very desirable Lumea Prestige model.
+Be sure to compare prices for both before you buy.

 You can check prices or buy the Lumea Advanced using the links below.